Godsbeloved2420/Creating_Tables_with_SQL/README.md

 ### 2.1.
 Objective:

-The analysis was focused on arranging data gotten from children's ward into columns in a table.
+The analysis was focused on arranging data gotten from a hospital's children's ward into columns in a table.

 ## 3.0.
 Methodology